 The Seagull S6 is one of the most popular acoustic guitars out there – especially amongst beginners.
-When I first started playing the guitar, I asked my music teacher to recommend me an acoustic guitar I can use to learn the basics.
+When I first started playing the guitar, I asked my music teacher to recommend me an instrument I can use to learn the basics.
 He recommended the Seagull S6 without hesitating.

 Keep in mind this was over 10 years ago and i think that that answer is still relevant.

 What makes the Seagull S6 different from the other budget acoustic guitars is that its made in Canada.
-Most guitars in this price range are made in China, in large quantities.
-These guitars are usually trash and not worth buying.
+Most instruments in this price range are made in China, in large quantities.
+They are usually trash and not worth buying.

-Considering its low price, this guitar has a pretty solid build.
-It has a pressure-tested solid cedar top which lets the guitar produce a beautiful tone that can be compared to some of the high-end guitars.
+Considering its low price, it has a pretty solid build.
+It has a pressure-tested solid cedar top which lets it produce a beautiful tone that can be compared to some of the high-end guitars.
 The back & the sides are made of Canadian Wild Cherry, which means that its durability is great.

-It has a pretty wide neck, meaning that people with smaller hands might have some trouble getting used to playing this guitar.
-It’s head is a bit smaller compared to other guitars in this category, and that makes it easy to tune.
+It has a pretty wide neck, meaning that people with smaller hands might have some trouble getting used to playing it.
+Its head is a bit smaller compared to other guitars in this category, and that makes it easy to tune.

 7. Bristol BD-16 Dreadnaught

-Introducing Bristol BD-16 this amazingly crafted guitar is specifically created to offer that traditional sound of the mountains and its quality construction pleases even the most budget-conscious players at any level, be it a beginner or a veteran.
-The powerful chords and its pleasing harmonics give the guitar a well-rounded sound and quality tones which will have you entertained with it for hours.
+The Bristol BD-16, an amazingly crafted guitar is specifically created to offer that traditional sound of the mountains and its quality construction pleases even the most budget-conscious players at any level, be it a beginner or a veteran.
+The powerful chords and its pleasing harmonics give it a well-rounded sound and quality tones which will have you entertained with it for hours.

 6. Epiphone Pro-1

-The Epiphone PRO-1 dreadnought acoustic guitar is the most well known acoustic guitar for its profile and is one of the models that Epiphone has been continuously perfecting since 1932.
+The Epiphone PRO-1 is a well-known instrument for its profile and is one of the models that Epiphone has been continuously perfecting since 1932.
 Dreadnought style guitars are well known for their powerful volume and their tonal range.

-Traditionally speaking the dreadnoughts are considered as BIG guitars and it’s difficult for new players to start learning new skills in these type of guitars and that’s where the PRO-1 comes in and changes this concept for the better.
+Traditionally speaking the dreadnoughts are considered as large guitars and it’s difficult for new players to start learning new skills in these type of guitars.
+That’s where the PRO-1 comes in and changes this concept for the better.